FRIDAY, MAY 22, 2026VOL. XXVI · NO. 17

 Apple sells four iPads right now and somehow makes all of them feel like the right answer until you actually try to choose.

-Here's the short version: the base iPad is for people who want a screen that does everything and costs as little as possible to do it.
+The base iPad is for people who want a screen that does everything and costs as little as possible to do it.
 It's not exciting.
 It doesn't need to be.
-If you're buying this for a kid, a parent, or a couch browsing situation, stop reading here.
+The A-series chip inside it runs every app in the App Store without complaint.
+If you're buying this for a kid, a parent, or a couch-browsing situation, stop reading here.
+You're done.

 The iPad mini is the one people sleep on.
-Small enough to hold one-handed, fast enough to take seriously.
-If you read a lot, travel a lot, or just hate the size of everything else — this is the one.
+Small enough to hold one-handed, fast enough to take seriously — and the only iPad that genuinely fits in a jacket pocket or a small bag without reorganizing your life around it.
+If you read a lot, travel a lot, or just hate the size of everything else, this is the one.
 The form factor alone justifies it.
+The fact that it runs the same chip as the Air makes it quietly ridiculous value.

 The iPad Air is where it gets murky.
 It's good.
 It's always been good.
 But the gap between it and the base iPad has narrowed, and the gap between it and the Pro has too.
-You're paying for a middle position that used to feel obvious and now requires justification.
+You're paying for a middle position that used to feel obvious — thinner than the base, cheaper than the Pro, available in the bigger 13-inch size if you want it.
+That last part is actually the real reason to buy it.
+If you want a large-screen iPad without the Pro's price, the Air 13 is the move.
+Otherwise, the justification requires more work than it should.

-The iPad Pro is for people who know exactly why they need it — and if you're not sure, you probably don't.
-The M-series chip, the OLED screen on the 13-inch, the accessories ecosystem.
+The iPad Pro is for people who know exactly why they need it.
+And if you're not sure, you probably don't.
+The M-series chip, the OLED display on the 13-inch, the full accessory ecosystem — Magic Keyboard, Apple Pencil Pro, the whole thing.
 It's a real computer wearing a tablet's clothes.
-Treat it like one.
+The thinness is genuinely impressive.
+The price is genuinely significant.
+Treat it like the commitment it is.

 The mistake most people make is buying up out of anxiety.
-They want the one that won't feel outdated.
+They want the one that won't feel outdated in two years.
+They convince themselves the Pro is an investment.
 But the base iPad from two years ago still runs everything.
-The mini from last cycle is still fast.
-These things last.
+The mini from the last cycle is still fast.
+These things last in a way that phones, somehow, don't.

 End — Filed from the desk